Eating disorders in England

 "I didn’t make a formal complaint, but emailed the lead consultant (whom we’d not previously met) and all the other professionals involved in D's care.
 I detailed all my concerns, including quotes from NICE and our local Mission Statement for Children’s Mental Health Services.
 Fortunately this informal approach seems to have helped.
 We now have improved communications, a clear management plan and a lead clinician who has taken ownership of D's care."

-I have learned from a few parents that the Children's Commissioner in their health trust was very useful in sorting out problems.
+I have learned from a few parents that this person (who used to be called Children's Commissioner) in their health trust was very useful in sorting out problems.
 They are the ones seeing that money is well spent, and that the trust won't be penalised for failing to meet standards.

 In case you are close to another NHS Trust's catchment area: sometimes parents know that a neighbouring eating disorder service is superior to theirs.
 Changing to a GP in that area gives them access to this service.